What's New for OpenAPI with .NET 9

 Preliminary Results with .NET 9 Preview 7

-After a detour off into setting up a continuous benchmarking process (which I'll try and blog about separately some time soon), I set up some benchmarks for each library with BenchmarkDotNet to compare the performance.
+After a detour off into setting up a continuous benchmarking process (read about it here), I set up some benchmarks for each library with BenchmarkDotNet to compare the performance.
 When I first set them up I was targeting the official Preview 7 release of .NET 9, and at a very high-level, these were the results I got:

 BenchmarkDotNet v0.14.0, Ubuntu 22.04.4 LTS (Jammy Jellyfish)